 Fairy Fen is described by biologists as one of the most undisturbed, biologically diverse, and ecologically rare fens in southern British Columbia (a fen is a wetland fed by ground or surface water and is neutral or alkaline in its chemistry, supporting a high diversity of plant and animal species).

 Fairy Fen protects unique plants, such as Labrador Tea, bog St. John’s-wort, bog cranberry, and a wide variety of sedges and mosses.
-Western Bluebirds use Fairy Fen as part of their migration route, Pileated Woodpeckers are often heard in the trees, and Bald Eagles frequent the skies above.
+Sharp-shinned Hawks have been seen around Fairy Fen, Pileated Woodpeckers are often heard in the trees, and Bald Eagles frequent the skies above.

-Dr. Karen Golinski (research consultant who originally recommended that the Fen be designated an ecological reserve, and Dr. Kendrick Brown (paleoecologist at the Canadian Forest Service) visited the Fen to collect soil samples for radiocarbon dating and further investigations.
+In November 2011 Dr. Karen Golinski (research consultant who originally recommended that the Fen be designated an ecological reserve, and Dr. Kendrick Brown (paleoecologist at the Canadian Forest Service) visited the Fen to collect soil core samples for radiocarbon dating and further investigations.
 The results indicate that some of the deepest sediments (sampling did not reach the bottom of the peat deposits) are over 4,000 years old.